nielskee/draft-articles/TechnicalHiringPart2.md

 ## "Aptitude" tests

-Some companies do psychometric evaluations or "aptitude testing".
+Some organisations do psychometric evaluations or "aptitude testing".
 These are numerical, inductive, and verbal reasoning tests, and - spoiler alert - are absolutely nothing to do with real-world aptitude in software development.

 I've no idea why organisations do these, and I strongly suspect they don't either.
-You're building a development team, not setting up a competitor organisation to MENSA.
-If someone can work as part of a team in delivering solutions to complex problems, write good code, and keep learning as they work, I'd say their grey matter is working pretty well for them.
+If someone can show from their experience that they've work as part of a team in delivering solutions to complex problems, and their screening and technical interview shows they can write good code, I'd say their grey matter is working pretty well for them.

+Hard pass.

 ## A modified pipeline